Tag: algorithmic trading

 • Zero losses: If there are no losses in the period, RSI will be 100.
 Handle this edge case carefully.

 • Overreliance on RSI: RSI is not infallible.
-Use it alongside other indicators for more robust analysis.
+Use it alongside other indicators for stronger analysis.

 Pro Tips for Maximizing RSI Effectiveness